-Attention:

-St udent First and Last I Name

-established program, violation).
-This warni college, university, and sis an effort to prov g and performance improvemed or clinical site policy (see lead or clinical site policy (see lead or clinical site policy indexion and prevent subsequent policy below for details of the of the violation, a plan

-Date, Time, Location of Violation:

-☐ Written Warnir with Performance Im ng with Performance I ng with Performance I • ım Probation

-Violation(s) of Progra am/College/Universit :y/Clinical Site Policies (facult ty to select)

-nces, tardiness, leaving early, •

-☐ Cell Phone Use☐ COVID-19 Safety☐ Infection Control☐ ☐ CPR Requirements ☐ Dress Code
+Attention: St udent First and Last I Name, Student ID established program, violation).
+This warni college, university, and a college, university, and a college is an effort to prov g and performance improvem nd/or clinical site policy (see lide you with documentation and prevent subsequent polic below for details of the of the violation, a plan Date, Time, Location of Violation: ☐ Written Warnin with Performance Im ng with Performance In ng with Performance In · ım Probation Violation(s) of Progra am/College/Universit xy/Clinical Site Policies (facult ty to select) ☐ Assignments ☐ Attendance (abser nces, tardiness, leaving early, clocking in/out, etc.) ☐ Infection Control ☐ Clinical Documentation☐ CPR Requirements☐ Professional Standards ar☐ Other ☐ Dress Code nd Behavior • (specify, · n (faculty to summari

-□ PPE Requireme ☐ Other

-• (specify, · · ·

-Summary of Violatio n (faculty to summari ze)

-Corrective Action Plan (faculty to summarize in discussion with student) Failure to correct this behavior and/or for disciplinary action, as stated in program other program, college, university, and/and/or dismissal from the program.
-It is provided in the Respiratory Therapy Stu Professions Handbook, University Stude policy.
-Subsequent violations or clinical policies can lead to strongly advised that you rev dent Handbook, College of No s of this policy and/or program probation riew the program policies ursing and Health The next violation of this policy will sub ject you to: □ Written Warning with Performanc□ Written Warning with Performanc□ Program Dismissal · gram Probation Student Commen ts and Acknowledgement Se ction Student may provide any comments bel ow:
+Corrective Action Plan (faculty to summarize in discussion with student) Failure to correct this behavior and/or furth disciplinary action, as stated in program po other program, college, university, and/or and/or dismissal from the program.
+It is str provided in the Respiratory Therapy Student Professions Handbook, University Student licy.
+Subsequent violation clinical policies can lead to ongly advised that you revot Handbook, College of N s of this policy and/or program probation view the program policies ursing and Health The next violation of this policy will subject you to: Uritten Warning with Performance Improvement Plan Uritten Warning with Performance Improvement Plan and Program Probation Program Dismissal Student Comments a and Acknowledgement Se ection Student may provide any comments below :

-The violation has been discussed with methics student warning and performance in the consequences of continued non-continued non mprovement plan, the correc
+The violation has been discussed with me be this student warning and performance imp the consequences of continued non-compli rovement plan, the correc

 Student Printed Name

 Student Signature Date

 Program Faculty Signature Date

 Program Director Signature Date